akeneo/pim-helpcenter/content/md/imports-exports/monitor-jobs.md

 If you want to view the jobs of all the users of your PIM (and not only yours), adding the [permission on action](manage-the-interface-and-actions-accesses.html#rights-on-system-pages) `View all jobs in Process Tracker` on your user role will grant you that privilege.
 :::

+# What's jobs' details?

+Jobs' details are reports of your jobs.
+In each job detail, you'll find information about the status of your job, and they may vary depending if they're started, stopped, failed or completed.
+These information are:
+* Number of steps
+* Time estimation above each step
+* A table with the details of all actions performed under each step

+To access a specific job's detail:
+1. Go to `Activity`/`Process Tracker`
+1. Search for the job you would like know more about
+1. Click on the desired job

 # How to monitor your jobs?
 ## Imports & exports jobs

 You can have more details when you execute an import or an export.
 To review their report:
 1. Go to `Imports` or `Exports`
 2. Select in the list the profile job for which you want to view the report
-2. You can clearly see the status of your import: `Completed`, `Started` or `Failed` thanks to a color code
+2. You can clearly see the status of your import: `Started`, `Completed`, `Failed` or `Stopped` thanks to a color code
 1. Click on your import/export
 1. The import/export job details appear